muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 6435
 * We want one single run.
 Same as 6107, atleast that is the hope.
 * Background: Problem with collsions being multiple time triggered for every timestep t_rl because decison period is set to 5?
 * Or is dat shit?
+Jop.
+* Terminated.

+## 6436
+* Same as 6435 but minimum time reward only.
+* Terminated.
+Error in config with reward.

+## 6437
+* Same as 6435 but only minimum time reward.
+* Does the ep length needs to be longer?

 # Note
 * We can move the plot script to also only load the results from the pickle file.